hbrobotics/hbrc_ros_robot_platform/electrical/README.md

 * Lidar:    0 inputs, 1 output, 0 interrupts (PWM)
 * HAL:      Needs TIM6.

+Tentative Timer bindings are:
+* LED's: TIM7: We just need an internal clock, that can trigger a 16-bit DMA transfer to a SPI.
+* Sonars: We just just need a course trigger pulse, that can be done using systick in RTOS.
+  After that, there needs to be a free running timer that we can read on an interrupt for each edge transition of the echo return.
+* Servos: TIM2: We need 32-bits.
+There are 4 servos, so all 4 channels are used.
+* Encoders: TIM3/TIM4: Only of two of the 4 possible pins are consumed for each.
+* Motors: TIM8
+* Lidar: TIM9
+There are plenty of timers left.

 Lidar Notes:

 Lidars are kind of a mess.
 All of them have different interfaces.
 The right strategy